getnamingo/registrar/INSTALL.md

 mv config.php.dist config.php
 ```

-Edit the `config.php` with the appropriate database details and preferences as required.
+Edit the `config.php` with the appropriate preferences as required.

 Download and initiate the escrow RDE client setup: